Ozonised/PY--Time/README.md

 # PY-Time
 ![PY-Time](/PY-Timer.jpg)
-A simple console based python time application using time and daytime module.
+A simple console based python time application created using time and daytime module.
+This project is part of my college assignment.

 # Features: